 I'm a paragraph.
 Click here to add your own text and edit me.
 I’m a great place for you to tell a story and let your users know a little more about you.

-Anna Meier is an artist and earth witch living and working in Northern California.
+Anna Meier is an artist and earth witch living and working on unceded Nisenan land (Sacramento CA).
 She received her BFA in Fibers from the Oregon College of Art and Craft, and her MFA in sculpture at the University of Miami.